Fecal Incontinence

 FI is surprisingly common and affects men and women of all ages but is most frequent among older people.
 It is approximately twice as prevalent among women as men, as the condition may result from childbirth or obstetric trauma when injury to the anal sphincter muscle can occur.
 It affects more than 2 – 10% of the world population1 or 195 million people, based on an assumption of 3% of the total world population.
 Underlying causes include inflammatory bowel disease, intra-abdominal infection, injury to the anal sphincter or colorectal cancer, which is one of the most common types of cancer.

-- 1ICS 2005
+- 1. ICS 2005

-- 2IFFGD 2016
+- 2. IFFGD 2016

-- 3Andramanakos 2006
+- 3. Andramanakos 2006

 Existing Treatments

 No optimal treatment method for fecal incontinence exists on the market today with current treatments often not successful and complications with infections after surgery common.
-The need for surgery with up to 195 million sufferers is large, however, no acceptable treatment exists and therefore only a small number of surgeries are performed.
+The need for surgery with up to 195 million sufferers is large, however, no optimal treatment exists and therefore only a small number of surgeries are performed.

-Sphincter repair is the standard procedure which is performed on patients with a dysfunctional rectal sphincter due to injury, most commonly during childbirth, or ageing.
+Sphincter repair is the standard procedure which is performed on patients with a dysfunctional rectal sphincter due to injury, most commonly during childbirth, or aging.
 The procedure consists of re-attachment of the rectal muscles to tighten the sphincter and increase the strength of the anus.
 Treatment success with this procedure deteriorates over time, with only approximately half of the patients remaining continent after 3 years.4

 Dynamic graciloplasty is a procedure for those with severe FI and involves a muscle transposition of the gracilis muscle, from the inner thigh, around the anal sphincter to restore bowel control.
 The procedure can initially be successful, but function deteriorates quickly due to muscle wastage and inability to maintain prolonged muscle contraction.

 Sacral nerve stimulation involves application of electrical energy in the abdomen by using an implanted electronic pulse generator to achieve continuous muscle stimulation.
-The pulse generator is deactivated when the patient wishes to effect defecation.
+The pulse generator is deactivated when the patient wishes to affect defecation.
 This method never achieved any success as other functional nerves need to be cut.

 An artificial bowel sphincter is implanted for end-stage FI patients after other treatments have failed.
 This surgery is associated with high morbidity and common adverse effects include infections and device erosion5 with almost 50% of patients requiring revision surgery.6